connorrothschild/connorrothschildd.github.io/_posts/2019-12-10-tt-replication.md

 ### Legend Orientation

 We'd like the legend to orient horizontally, right above the plot.
-We do that with the following (inside the `layout` function:
+We do that with the following (inside the `layout` function):

 {% highlight r %}